-OmpSs?-2 is a programming model composed of a set of directives and library routines that can be used in conjunction with a high-level programming language in order to develop concurrent applications.
-Its name originally comes from two other programming models: OpenMP and StarSs?
+OmpSs?-2 is a programming model composed of a set of directives and library routines that can be used in conjunction with a high-level programming language (such as C, C++ or Fortran) in order to develop concurrent applications.
+Its name originally comes from two other programming models:

+OpenMP and StarSs?.
 The design principles of these two programming models constitute the fundamental ideas used to conceive the OmpSs? philosophy.